bcgov/platform-developer-docs/src/docs/openshift-projects-and-access/install-the-oc-command-line-tool.md

 1. Use the command `brew install openshift-cli` to install the `oc` command line tool
 2. When installation is complete, run `oc version` to confirm successful installation.
 A successful installation should return the version number of `oc`

-Please note, `oc version` will also return an error `'error: You must be logged in to the server (Unauthorized)` until you complete the next step.
+Please note, `oc version` may also return an error `'error: You must be logged in to the server (Unauthorized)` until you complete the next step.

 ### Test oc login